comonoidial/ILFL_on_CH/notes/abstractmachine.md

 ==> H             \x->L   p^U : S
 ==> H[p->\x->L]   \x->L   S
 ```
-This is not efficient as we first take the lambda from the heap only to put a copy back, and create a temporary update marker.
+This is not efficient as we first take the lambda from the heap only to put a copy back, and create a temporary update marker on the stack.
 At the cost of first inspecting the heap binding we can combine these two step into a specialized _var_1_ rule:
 ```
     H[p->\x->L]   p       S